DerickALagunes/DETDS/README.md

-# DETDS
+# Through the Youth Eyes: Training Depression Detection Algorithms with Eye Tracking Data
+### Repository ID: 9049

+## Authors

+- Derick A. Lagunes-Ramírez
+- Gabriel González-Serna
+- Leonor Rivera-Rivera
+- Nimrod González-Franco
+- María Y. Hernández-Pérez
+- José A. Reyes-Ortiz

+## Files

+This repository contains the files needed to replicate the results presented in the paper _Through the Youth Eyes: Training Depression Detection Algorithms with Eye Tracking Data_.

+### **selectedFeaturesDataset.csv**
-The Depression Eye-Tracking Data Set (DETDS) is a dataset collected from 172 young participants aged 15 to 21 years (mean = 16.53), randomly selected from two different high schools in Mexico.
-Ethical approval for the study was obtained from Mexico’s Instituto Nacional de Salud Pública (INSP) ethics committee, with informed consent provided by all participants, their parents, and the school authorities.

-After excluding 33 participants based on the inclusion criteria (age between 15 and 21, no medication use, no eye-related issues, and consent to participate), the dataset consists of 139 participants, classified into two groups based on their scores from the DASS-21 depression scale: **Healthy Control (n=82)** and **Depressed (n=57)**.
+This dataset file in CSV format contains data from eye-tracking tests involving 172 young participants aged 15 to 21 years (mean age = 16.53) randomly selected from two high schools in Mexico.
+After excluding 33 participants based on inclusion criteria (age between 15 and 21, no medication use, no eye-related issues, and consent to participate), the dataset comprises 139 participants.
+They are classified into two groups based on their DASS-21 depression scale scores: **Healthy Control (n=82)** and **Depressed (n=57)**.

 The data were cleaned, and the most significant features were selected using U-tests.
-Based on these results, eye-tracking metrics that showed significant differences between the two groups were included in the final dataset, which consists of 21 features.
-These features include:
+To balance classes, data augmentation techniques were applied.
+The final dataset includes 21 selected features, including:

 - **Pupil size metrics**: Maximum values, skewness, and kurtosis for both the left and right pupils.
 - **Eye fixation metrics**: Fixation count, variance and standard deviation of both X and Y coordinates, maximum and minimum values of the X coordinate (side-to-side view), and mean, skewness, and kurtosis of the Y coordinate (up-and-down view).
 - **Additional metrics**: Blink count, blink rate per minute, saccade velocity, and saccade latency.

-The dataset also includes a target variable `Class` (0 for the control group, 1 for the depressed group), consisting of 228 data vectors (114 for each group).
+The target variable `Class` (0 for the control group, 1 for the depressed group) is also included, resulting in a dataset with 228 data vectors (114 for each group).

-This dataset was used to train supervised machine learning models for binary classification, with the goal of predicting whether a participant is classified as "depressed" or "healthy control" based on their eye-tracking data.
+This dataset was used to train supervised machine learning models for binary classification, aiming to predict whether a participant is classified as "depressed" or "healthy control" based on their eye-tracking data.

+### **MLTest.py**

+This Python 3 script implements and evaluates four machine learning algorithms using the **selectedFeaturesDataset.csv** dataset.

-### Algorithms Used
+#### Algorithms Used

-The following machine learning algorithms were selected for this study:
+The following machine learning algorithms were chosen for this study:

-- **Support Vector Machine (SVM)**: Chosen for its strong performance in high-dimensional spaces.
+- **Support Vector Machine (SVM)**: Selected for its strong performance in high-dimensional spaces.
 - **Random Forest (RF)**: Known for its robustness and ability to reduce overfitting.
 - **Multilayer Perceptron (MLP)**: A neural network model chosen for its ability to capture complex, non-linear patterns.
-- **Gradient Boosting (GB)**: Selected for its high accuracy and sequential nature, which corrects errors iteratively.
+- **Gradient Boosting (GB)**: Selected for its high accuracy and sequential error-correcting nature.

 These models were evaluated and compared in terms of accuracy, generalization, and interpretability.

-### Hyperparameter Tuning
+#### Hyperparameter Tuning

-Hyperparameter tuning was performed using **GridSearchCV** from Scikit-learn to find the optimal parameter settings for each algorithm.
-The dataset was split into training and testing sets (80% for training, 20% for testing), and stratified sampling was used to maintain the same proportion of each class in both sets.
+Hyperparameter tuning was performed using **GridSearchCV** from Scikit-learn to find the optimal parameters for each algorithm.
+The dataset was split into training and testing sets (80% for training, 20% for testing), and stratified sampling was used to maintain the same class proportions in both sets.

-A portion of the training data was set aside for cross-validation, and the best hyperparameters were selected based on the performance on the training set.
-The final model was trained using the full training set with the selected hyperparameters, and its performance was evaluated on the testing set.
+A portion of the training data was set aside for cross-validation.
+The best hyperparameters were selected based on training set performance, and the final model was trained with the optimal parameters and evaluated on the testing set.

-### Hyperparameters Used
+#### Hyperparameters Used

-The hyperparameters for each algorithm were fine-tuned as follows:
+The fine-tuned hyperparameters for each algorithm are as follows:

 - **SVM**:
-  - Regularization parameter C = 0.1
+  - Regularization parameter \( C = 0.1 \)
   - Polynomial kernel, degree = 4
-  - Coefficient coef0 = 1
+  - Coefficient \( \text{coef0} = 1 \)
   - Gamma = 0.1

 - **Random Forest**: